 - Make a disc of thickness less than 0.6 cm or ¼ inch.

-- The number of treats may vary depending on the treat cut-out size and thickness of the disc you rolled.
+- The number of treats may vary depending on the treat cut-out size and the thickness of the disc you rolled.

 Spinach Carrot Xmas Treats